 Yet another thing I did subconsciously, I think.
 I bleed words, you see, so I do things sometimes and don’t realize I’ve done them until someone reads my stories and points those things out to me.
 I’ve had a lot of “Oh, I see!” moments while rereading Midnight lately …

-Too, the bits about “old Appalachian family” … I guess it stands to i use it reason since I grew up in Appalachia that my characters’ lives would be colored by that.
-Appalachian families tend to look after one another and cheap cialis generic levitra viagra are (usually) close-knit.
+Too, the bits about “old Appalachian family” … I guess it stands to reason since I grew up in Appalachia that my characters’ lives would be colored by that.
+Appalachian families tend to look after one another and are (usually) close-knit.
 (I say “usually” here because my own is anything but – but that’s an entry for my personal journal at another time! – and if you read there, you already know how it is, anyway.)

 As well, Appalachian people have words and phrases that others don’t – and these vary from region to region, adding complication.
 I’ve done my best to weed out any “nobody from here would ever understand that” words and phrases, with the exception of one or two characters (Lynn, for example, from the prologue of Midnight; he speaks exactly like someone from my hometown would.)
 Preston has been a great help with this sort of thing.
 “Honey, I don’t think you want/need to say this here,” he’ll tell me.
 “Your characters sound like they’re from Harlan again.”
 (Which brings up a whole other issue – people in different parts of Harlan County have their own sayings, customs, and accents!
 Yes, even the accents are different!)

-So, where am I going with any of buying cialis online this?
+So, where am I going with any of this?
 I’m not quite sure right now.
 Just thinking out loud mostly!

 [repost from Multiply blog from Nov ’05]

 (this is mostly for my own notes and such more than anything)

 * Most people don’t speak in perfect grammar